cloud-elements/devportal/docs/guides/build-elements/index.md

 ---
-heading: Build Custom Elements
+heading: Elements
-seo: Element Info | Elements | Cloud Elements API Docs
+seo: Elements | Connectors | Cloud Elements API Docs
 title: Overview
-description: Defining element name and authentication
+description: Overview of elements and what you can do
 layout: sidebarleft
 apis: API Docs
 platform: elementsbuilder